MaxBondABE/attempt/docs/usage.md

 ### `-j --jitter <SECONDS>`

+For a jitter value of `n`, adds a value in the interval `[-n/2, n/2]` to the delay time.
+This is useful for preventing "thundering herd" issues.

 ### `-m --wait-min <SECONDS>`

 Round any delay smaller than the specified minimum up to that minimum.